Return to top

 Notes

-• If using a stand blender, allow the mixture to cool for 20 minutes.
-Pour the soup into the blender.
+• Blend the soup with a stick blender, standing blender, or food processor!
+If using a regular blender or food processor, cool the soup for about 20 minutes before blending, then pour the soup into the blender container.
 Hold the lid down firmly with a clean, folded towel over it.
 Start on low speed and blend until the soup is smooth.
-Return to the pot and reheat if serving hot.
+Return to the large soup pot and reheat if serving hot.

 Nutrition